-Track lot (dirt lot east of Dragone Track),
+Track lot (dirt lot on Porter Field Road, east of Dragone Track),

-To report a crime in progress or other emergency, dial 911.
+Calls to 911: To report a crime in progress or other emergency, dial 911.
 Be prepared to provide the State Police dispatcher with your name, a description of the type of emergency, and the location of the emergency.
 Dial 911 only in an emergency, which means you are in need of immediate police, fire, or medical response.
 All 911 calls from campus telephones automatically dial a Vermont State Police emergency dispatcher.
-Both the State Police and DPS receive immediate information indicating the address where the call initiated.
+Both the State Police and DPS receive immediate information indicating the address from which the call was initiated .
 While the caller is speaking to the Vermont State Police dispatcher, DPS is dispatching an officer to the location.

 If you mistakenly dial 911, please do not hang up, since all calls are "captured."
 Stay on the line and talk to the dispatcher before you disconnect.
 In the event of a hang-up, emergency service personnel will attempt to call you back, or if there is no answer, they will send someone to the location from which you called.

 All students and College employees need to provide and maintain current emergency contact information in BannerWeb for use in the event of an emergency, crisis, or significant disruption.
 Students are also required to provide an evacuation plan in BannerWeb.

 For information about the College's emergency response plan, please go to http://www.middlebury.edu/er.